Pennsylvania Dutch Hex Signs Begin by watching the 3 Hex Signs videos above.. Read the information below and tell two people something new you learn.

 Traditional Test Pattern

-Do 3 sketches laying out ideas for your final design.
-Upload your sketches to Schoology.
+Do 3 or 4 sketches laying out ideas for your final design.
 Once you have your ideas finalized, you can start your final design.
 At this point you should also pick out the colors you want to use on your design.
 Traditional hex signs use a limited number of colors, usually four or five.
 If you are designing a traditional hex sign, you should also limit your colors.
 Kristin Farr uses similar intensities and non-traditional colors, but doesn't limit the amount of colors.
 If your design reflects her style, you may add white, black or complements to change the tone of your colors, She sometimes adds a neutral, like beige to ground the other colors.
 Refer back to the color information on the Choice 1 page for color mixing ideas and color schemes.

 Create a cardboard circle by tracing around the large template and using a X-acto knife.
 This will represent the wood the original signs were painted on.